 I would have loved to dive into the bay, whose waters seemed so calm and refreshing!
 Fortunately for me, a good breeze was blowing over the bay, making me forget the scorching heat for a few minutes.
 But since I still had a few kilometres to go to complete the loop, I eventually resumed my hike.

-A few metres further, I came to a rocky ridge where there was a fork with a trail leading to Covery’s Gap and Captain’s Gap, two backcountry campgrounds, accessible via the backpacking on the trail or via the lake.
-I was tempted to go there to see what these campgrounds looked like but decided to keep this project until next time (maybe a future backcountry camping trip?) and continue following the Tallow Rock Bay Trail.
+A few metres further, I came to a rocky ridge where there was a fork with a trail leading to Covery’s Gap and Captain’s Gap, two backcountry campgrounds, accessible via backpacking on the trail or via the lake.
+I was tempted to go there to see what these campgrounds looked like but decided to keep this project until next time (maybe a future backcountry camping trip?) and continue following Tallow Rock Bay Trail.

 It was after the 5-kilometre mark that the trail offered me, in my opinion, its most interesting section.
 The trail follows the shore of a beaver pond.
-The beaver pond itself is not spectacular, but the trail follows the rocky cliff under tall pine trees and with the morning light it was just beautiful.
+The beaver pond itself is not spectacular, but the trail follows a rocky cliff under tall pine trees and with the morning light it was just beautiful.

 A little further on, the trail winds through a rock crevice, which reminded me of parts of the Hemlock Ridge Trail also found in Charleston Lake Provincial Park.
 It offered me a good climb over the rocks.
 Normally I would have loved this portion (I always enjoy rocky and challenging sections on trails), but with the heavy heat the air between the rocks felt a bit stuffy and each more physical section was particularly taxing.